 get better or go away with home treatment.

 symptoms to decide if and when you should see a doctor.

-- Gently rinse the ear using a bulb syringe and
+- Gently rinse your ear using a bulb

 hot fluids in the ear may cause dizziness.